 Qualifying for an AP International Diploma

 Students don’t need to apply for the APID; it’s automatically awarded in the year all eligibility requirements are met.
 College Board notifies students by email after the award has been conferred.
 Students may self-print an APID certificate from AP Scores.
-School administrators with access to AP Score Reports for Educators may identify APID students using the AP Scholars Report.
+School administrators with access to AP Score Reports for K–12 Educators may identify APID students using the AP Scholar Roster.

 APID Eligibility Requirements